dougwithseismic/monetize-this/README.md

 ### Import and initialize Monetize-This in your application

 To obtain an API key, please email <doug+mt@withseismic.com> before deploying your application in a production environment.
 Without it, I won't be able to map back your sales to your specific account!

+On your background script, import the package and initialize it with your API key:

 ```javascript
 import monetizeThis from 'monetize-this';